 Top customer service challenges and expert advice on how to solve them

-- You don’t know the answer to a query
+- 1. Your reps don’t know the answer to a query

-- You have to put the customer on hold or transfer the call
+- 2. Having to put the customer on hold or transfer the call

-- Your customer wants to speak to your supervisor
+- 4. Customer wants to speak to the supervisor

-- You’re unable to keep up with your customer service email queue
+- 10. Being unable to keep up with customer service email queue

 - Customer service can be challenging, but there’s always a way forward